-This report is made solely to the Joint Committee, as a body, in accordance with our letter of engagement dated 12 March 2020.
-Our audit work has been undertaken so that we might state to the joint committee's Joint Committee those matters we are required to state to them in an auditor's report and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the joint committee and the joint committee's Joint Committee as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the Joint Committee, as a body, in accordance with our letter of engagement dated 4 April 2022.
+Our audit work has been undertaken so that we might state to the Joint Committee those matters we are required to state to them in a Report of the Auditors and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than the Joint Committee, as a body, for our audit work, for this report, or for the opinions we have formed.